develop-biology/language.development/README.md

 Symbol resolution is more strict in function arguments, i.e. `(name = value)`.
 Here, `name` must exist on the object's Surface.

 ### Type Blocks
-In Type blocks `<>`, the names used must be valid, predefined objects of the single expected type.
+In Type Blocks `<>`, the names used must be valid, predefined objects of the single expected type.
 For all objects besides Plasmids, the expected type is a Transcription Factor.
 For Plasmids, the expected type is another Plasmid.

-When declaring both Plasmids and Transcription Factors, the Type block specifies the object's dependencies but has no direct effect on the object.
+When declaring both Plasmids and Transcription Factors, the Type Block specifies the object's dependencies but has no direct effect on the object.
 When a dependency is declared in a Plasmid, it only signifies that some of the Transcription Factors the Plasmid defines are dependent on those from the specified Plasmid.
-When a dependency is declared in a Transcription Factor, not only does the dependency have to be declared first, the dependency's execution block is copied into the top of the dependent Transcription Factor's.
+When a dependency is declared in a Transcription Factor, not only does the dependency have to be declared first, the dependency's execution Block is copied into the top of the dependent Transcription Factor's.

 Because symbols may only be redefined within a more specific context, global declarations of Plasmids and Transcription Factors will always generate errors if a Symbol is duplicated.
 This is preferred.